dlr-eoc/ukis-csmask/README.md

 [![GitHub license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://black.readthedocs.io/en/stable/)

 UKIS Cloud Shadow MASK (ukis-csmask) package masks clouds and cloud shadows in Sentinel-2, Landsat-8, Landsat-7 and Landsat-5 images.
 Masking is performed with a pre-trained convolution neural network.
 It is fast and works directly on Level-1C data (no atmospheric correction required).
 Images just need to be in Top Of Atmosphere (TOA) reflectance and include at least the "Blue", "Green", "Red", "NIR", "SWIR1" and "SWIR2" spectral bands.
+Best performance (in terms of accuracy and speed) is achieved when images are resampled to approximately 30 m spatial resolution.

 This [publication](https://doi.org/10.1016/j.rse.2019.05.022) provides further insight into the underlying algorithm and compares it to the widely used [Fmask](http://www.pythonfmask.org/en/latest/) algorithm across a heterogeneous test dataset.
 If you use ukis-csmask in your work, please consider citing us as follows.
 > Wieland, M.; Li, Y.; Martinis, S. Multi-sensor cloud and cloud shadow segmentation with a convolutional